 First Consider the Unique Characteristics of the Endpoint

-Each physical end-point in the Internet of Things requires a different amount of power and/or bandwidth to operate.
+Each IoT endpoint requires a different amount of power and bandwidth to operate effectively.
 Modern LAN principles state that these requirements should be the first consideration in any modernization project.
-The requirements of the end-points should drive network and application requirements of the entire system.
+Endpoint and application requirements should drive network strategy and design decisions.

 For Kansai Airport, the sensors range would cover 100 square meters and needed to be mounted into the ceiling.
 The international departure terminal ceilings had exposed steel beams as opposed to a closed ceiling.
 Even though the sensors could be mounted on the beams, there was no place to provide power or mount a switch to relay PoE.
 With the vast open spaces of an airport terminal, installing IDF closets every 300 feet (100m) would be complex, costly, and disruptive to business.

 Consider the Environmental Impact of Digital Transformation Projects

 There is incredible awareness about the end-state environmental impact of IoT upgrades.
 There’s no doubt that smart lights that turn off automatically when no one is around will reduce energy consumption.
 But what about the environmental impact of the process of achieving that end-state?
 Do the ends justify the means, and what is the net benefit of the IoT upgrade when you “scorch the earth” to get there?
 Using Modern LAN principles and NVT Phybridge PoE innovations to ensure an environmentally responsible modernization will also simplify the deployment, reduce project timelines, and increase cost savings, both initially and on-going.

 Maximize Efficiencies of the Network with Long Reach PoE Switch Innovations